whos-evan/ubuntu-wifi-script/README.md

 Functions that the script can do are:
 - Create/edit a file with your network information.
-- Enable SSH on startup.
+- ~~Enable SSH on startup.~~ this is pointless its automatically on at startup
 - Self-destruct when finished.

 ---